-In this scheme we have made Walton's notion of a goal more explicit by separating it into three elements: the state of affairs brought about by the action; the goal (the desired features in that state of affairs); and the value (the reason why those features are desirable).
+In both our extended schemes we have refined Walton's notion of a goal by distinguishing three elements: the state of affairs brought about by the action; the goal (the desired features in that state of affairs); and the value (the reason why those features are desirable).
 Our underlying idea in making this distinction is that the agent performs an action to move from one state of affairs to another.
-The new state of affairs may have many differences from the current state of affairs, and it may be that only some of them are significant to the agent.
+The new state of affairs may have many differences from the current state of affairs, and it may well be that only some of them are significant to the agent.
 The significance of these differences is that they make the new state of affairs better with respect to some good valued by the agent.
-Note that typically the new state of affairs will be better through improving the lot of some particular agent: the sum of human happiness is increased only by increasing the happiness of some particular human.
+Any of our three elements, S, G and V, can be used as the goal in Walton's formulation.
+The appropriate questions and their resolution, however, can differ in the three cases.
+Note, with regard to the goods valued by agents, that typically the new state of affairs will be better through improving the lot of some particular agent: the sum of human happiness is increased only by increasing the happiness of some particular human.
 In this paper we take the common good of all agents as the aggregation of their individual goods.
 It may be that there are common goods which are not reflected in this aggregation: for example, if equality is such a common good, increasing the happiness of an already happy agent may diminish the overall common good.
 For simplicity, we ignore such possibilities here.

-Now an agent who does not accept this presumptive argument may attack the contentious elements in the instantiation through the application of critical questions.
+Now an agent who does not accept a presumptive argument may attack the contentious elements in the instantiation through the application of critical questions.
 We have elaborated Walton's original four critical questions associated with his scheme by extending them to address the different elements identified in the goal in our new argument scheme.
-Our extension results in sixteen different critical questions, as we have described in [2].
-In posing such critical questions agents can attack the validity of the various elements of the argument scheme and the connections between them, and additionally there may be alternative possible actions, and side effects of the proposed action.
-Each critical question can be seen as an attack on the argument it is posed against and examples of such critical questions are: "Are the circumstances as described?", "Does the goal promote the value?", "Are there alternative actions that need to be considered?".
-The full list of critical questions can be found in [2].
+Our original extension resulted in sixteen different critical questions, which are as follows: CQ1: Are the believed circumstances true?